 Paul got back into photography after buying a digital camera a couple of years ago.
 Since then, he has been practicing taking sports pictures of his three kids.
 Paul has almost 40 years experience in playing and coaching soccer, which helps him anticipate where the action is heading.

 Nicolae is a photographer based in Philadelphia who grew up in Romania, where he supported Dinamo Bucharest.
 He is a graduate of the National Academy of Physical Education and Sport in Bucharest where he received certification in sports media.
 In 2008, he attended a master class in photojournalism in Cambodia run by Gary Knight, and he was one of only two U.S.-based photographers brought to Rio de Janeiro to shoot the Homeless World Cup in 2010.
 Selections from his work at the Homeless World Cup have been on display at UEFA Headquarters, IOC Headquarters, the London Olympics and the United Nations.

-Ford Bohrmann, Michael Cann, Tim Carr, Rolando de Aguiar, Andrew Desiderio, Seth Finck, Allison Frank, Maura Gladys, Joshua Hsu, Andrew Huff, Alison Mickel, Don Norton Jr., Ryan Pine, James Scharnitz, Brion Shreffler, Alfredo Silva, Ben Tracy and Tim Uhrich.
+Ford Bohrmann, Michael Cann, Tim Carr, Rolando de Aguiar, Andrew Desiderio, Seth Finck, Allison Frank, Maura Gladys, Joshua Hsu, Andrew Huff, Alison Mickel, Don Norton Jr., Ryan Pine, James Scharnitz, Brion Shreffler, Alfredo Silva, Ben Tracy, Matt Giovanisci, and Tim Uhrich.